-We use the framework introduced by \citet{Feurer2015}, which explores a structured hyperparameter search space with a total of 110 hyperparameters comprised of 15 classifiers, 14 feature preprocessing methods, and 4 data preprocessing methods.
-Similar to~\citet{Feurer2015}, we impose a 3GB memory limit, a 6-minute timeout for each hyperparameter configuration and a one-hour time window to evaluate each searcher on each dataset.
-Twenty trials of each searcher were performed per dataset and all trials in aggregate took over a year of CPU time on \texttt{n1-standard-1} instances from Google Cloud Compute.
+We used the framework introduced by \citet{Feurer2015}, which explored a structured hyperparameter search space comprised of 15 classifiers, 14 feature preprocessing methods, and 4 data preprocessing methods for a total of 110 hyperparameters.
+We excluded the meta-learning component introduced in \citet{Feurer2015} used to warmstart Bayesian methods with promising configurations, in order to perform a fair comparison with random search and \ouralg.
+Similar to~\citet{Feurer2015}, we imposed a 3GB memory limit, a 6-minute timeout for each hyperparameter configuration and a one-hour time window to evaluate each searcher on each data set.
+Twenty trials of each searcher were performed per data set and all trials in aggregate took over a year of CPU time on \texttt{n1-standard-1} instances from Google Cloud Compute.
 Additional details about our experimental framework are available in Appendix~\ref{add_results}.

-\textbf{Datasets}: \citet{Feurer2015} used 140 binary and multiclass classification datasets from OpenML, but 23 of them are incompatible with the latest version of the OpenML plugin~\citep{Feurer2015b}, so we worked with the remaining 117 datasets.
-Due to the limitations of the experimental setup (discussed in Appendix~\ref{add_results}), we also separately considered 21 of these datasets which, based on preliminary evaluation with subsampled datasets, demonstrate at least modest (though still sublinear) training speedups due to subsampling.
-Specifically, each of these 21 datasets showed on average at least a 3$\times$ speedup due to 8$\times$ downsampling on 100 randomly selected hyperparameter configurations.
+\textbf{Data sets}: \citet{Feurer2015} used 140 binary and multiclass classification data sets from OpenML, but 23 of them are incompatible with the latest version of the OpenML plugin~\citep{Feurer2015b}, so we worked with the remaining 117 data sets.
+Due to the limitations of the experimental setup (discussed in Appendix~\ref{add_results}), we also separately considered 21 of these data sets, which demonstrated at least modest (though still sublinear) training speedups due to subsampling.
+Specifically, each of these 21 data sets showed on average at least a 3$\times$ speedup due to 8$\times$ downsampling on 100 randomly selected hyperparameter configurations.

-\textbf{\ouralg Configuration}: We run \ouralg with $\eta=3$, i.e., each run of Successive Halving throws out 2/3 of the arms and keeps the remaining 1/3. $\Rmax$ is set to equal the full training set size for each dataset and an upper bound on the maximum number of configurations for any round of \succhalv is set to $n_{\max}=\max\{9,\Rmax/1000\}$.
-This ensures that the most exploratory bracket of \ouralg will downsample at least twice and the minimum sample size allocated will be $\min\{1/9\Rmax,1000\}$.
+\textbf{\ouralg Configuration}: Due to the wide range of dataset sizes, with some datasets having fewer than 10k training points, we ran \ouralg with $\eta=3$ to allow for at least 3 brackets without being overly aggressive in downsampling on small datasets. $\Rmax$ was set to the full training set size for each data set and the maximum number of configurations for any bracket of \succhalv was limited to $n_{\max}=\max\{9,\Rmax/1000\}$.
+This ensured that the most exploratory bracket of \ouralg will downsample at least twice.
 As mentioned in Section~\ref{sec:eta}, when $n_{\max}$ is specified, the only difference when running the algorithm is $s_{\max}=\lfloor\log_\eta(n_{\max})\rfloor$ instead of $\lfloor\log_\eta(\Rmax)\rfloor$.